 Person: Zora Neale Hurston »

 - Danticat titles chapter 8 “Another Country.”
-After reading the chapter, how is the title fitting, or not, in depicting distinctions in America during Hurricane Katrina?
+After reading the chapter, how is the title fitting, or not, in depicting America during Hurricane Katrina?

 - “This is not the America we know…”(110).
 Give some consideration to this statement.
 What events have pushed you to come to know or think of America in a renewed or reaffirming way?

 In “Flying Home” Danticat first recounts her experiences flying on commercial flights and how these experiences force her to consider her own mortality.
 She then recounts the life and work of Michael Richards, a sculptor whose pieces often incorporated aviation themes.
 Richards was tragically killed in his studio in Tower 1 of the World Trade Center on September 11, 2001.

 - Danticat writes, “When not reading books, I would read people, some of whom march onto planes with their life stories, literally on their sleeves” (116).
 She then gives several examples of how she reads people.
 Think of a moment in which you “read” an individual.
 What details can you include about the reading?

 - Danticat titles chapter 9 “Flying Home.”
 What passages made you contemplate the concept of home?

 Chapter 10 highlights cultural memory through the works of artists Hector Hyppolite and Jean-Michel Basquiat.
 Both artists encourage a narrative of Haiti’s history by way of the work they produce.
 Hyppolite is a native of Haiti; whereas, Basquiat is the American-born son of immigrants from Haiti and Puerto Rico.
 Danticat reinforces questions that center on one’s positionality and methods of storytelling.

 Place/Event: Marc Miller Jean Michel Basquiat Interview (1983) »

 Vocabulary: Vodou »